gkolotelo/MCF/docs/SerialSensor_v1.1.rst

 Following is an example that instantiates one sensor on ``/dev/ttyUSB0``, and prints the received data in the different available formats::

     from serialsensor import SerialSensor, SerialError
-    import time

-    CRLF = 0
-    CR = 1
-    LF = 2

-    #Instatiating a Temperature sensor located on '/dev/ttyUSB0', whose measurement is given in degrees
+    # Instatiating a Temperature sensor located on '/dev/ttyUSB0', whose measurement is given in degrees
-    #Celsius, each measurement takes 400 milliseconds, and the Baud rate of the sensor is 38400 b/s.
+    # Celsius, each measurement takes 400 milliseconds, and the Baud rate of the sensor is 38400 b/s.
+    # The reading command, in this case, is 'r\r', where the sensor responds with data after 400ms.

-    sensor = SerialSensor('Temperature', 'C', '/dev/ttyUSB0', 400, 38400)
+        sensor = SerialSensor('Temperature', 'C', '/dev/ttyUSB0', 400, 38400, 'r')  # Note that CR line ending is assumed by default.

-    #Print information about sensor:
+    # Print information about sensor:

         print "Reading from", sensor.getName(), "sensor:"

+    # There are two ways to acquire data:
-    #Issue a reading command.
+    # 1. Issue a reading command.
 In this case, the sensor outputs a reading 400ms after the 'r\r' command.

-    sensor.send('r\r')
+        sensor.send('r\r')  # Alternatively you may use just sensor.send('r'), since CR line ending is assumed by default.

-    #Wait for the required time.
+    # Wait for the required time.
 Since the Wait Time is given in ms, it converted to s dividing by 1000

         time.sleep(sensor.getWaitTime()/1000)

-    #Make readings:
+    # Make readings:
-    #Sensor data as read, converted to CRLF line break:
+    # Sensor data as read, converted to CRLF line break:

         read_string = sensor.readString(CRLF)

-    #Sensor data in floating point values:
+    # Sensor data in floating point values:

         read_value = sensor.readValues()

-    #Sensor data in JSON dictionary format, containing the sensor's name, unit and measurement:
+    # Sensor data in JSON dictionary format, containing the sensor's name, unit and measurement:

         read_json = sensor.readJSON()

-    #Print measurements:
+    # Print measurements:

         print "String:", read_string
         print "Value:", read_value
         print "JSON:", read_json

+    # 2. Read JSON directly, using read() function.
+    # Sends read command, waits for required time, returns JSON dictionary.

+        print "Read Function Output:", sensor.read()

 Sample output::